gibus/SpreadRevolutionaryDate/README.md

 ### twitter

-Spread on Twitter explicitely.
+Spread on Twitter explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ### mastodon

-Spread on Mastodon explicitely.
+Spread on Mastodon explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ### freenode

-Spread on Freenode explicitely.
+Spread on Freenode explicitly.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

 ### locale